NickHodges/Nick-Blog/src/content/post/clickingcookies.md

 tags:
   - internet
   - opinion
-description: "Those f-ing cookie warnings are a massive waste of time."
+description: 'Those f-ing cookie warnings are a massive waste of time.'
 ---

 Let's say there are 1 billion internet users every day -- probably a conservative number.